ppy/osu-wiki/wiki/Tournaments/RESC/2024/en.md

 ### Qualifiers

-Seeding results are calculated by taking the Z-Sums of the teams and placing those linearly between 0 and 1 where 1 is the best performing team and 0 the worst performing team.
+Seeding results are calculated by ranking each team by their sum of [Z-scores](https://en.wikipedia.org/wiki/Standard_score), normalised to a scale of 0 to 1.
 The results of the Qualifiers can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1IevySrIL2gtHzz5jUByiouxqWNpKwwek4dgmK8cIKI8).

 ## Ruleset